The WIC Program promotes healthy habits and healthy families.

 Participants exchange WIC food instruments (which list specific foods and quantities) and cash-value vouchers (for fruits and vegetables) at authorized retail grocery stores and pharmacies.
 In some cases, special formulas are distributed directly to the participant from the WIC local agency.

 The Program strongly encourages and provides support for breastfeeding.
 It recognizes that breastfeeding is the best method of infant feeding and nurturing.
 However, formula-fed infants receive the WIC contract standard milk- and soy-based iron-fortified infant formula for the first year of life.
 Beginning at six months of age, infants may also receive iron-fortified infant cereal, and infant fruits and vegetables.
 Infants who are fully breastfed also receive infant meats.

 In some cases, infants may require a formula other than the WIC contract standard milk- or soy-based formulas.
 Before a WIC agency can issue any formula other than the contract standard milk- or soy-based formula, the participant must obtain a completed prescription from a physician or health care provide.
 However, please note that the only standard milk- or soy-based formulas provided by the NC WIC Program are those on the current contract; other standard brands are not provided.
-See the WIC Program Prescription for Infants (Birth - 12 months of age) (PDF, 178 KB).
+See the WIC Medical Documentation (PDF, 439 KB).

 - Mother’s Breastmilk

 - Infant Meats (for fully breastfed infants only)